How Do You Get Bed Bugs

 4) Don’t try and do it yourself.

 The longer that you wait to do something about the bed bug situation, the worse the problem is going to get.
 A female bed bug can lay up to 500 eggs in her lifetime, so time is of the essence.
-It might seem self serving (and well, it is), but it is my opinion that it is nearly impossible to eliminate a bed bug infestation on your own using over the counter products.
-Some products like “bug bombs” are actually even counter productive because they are just a low grade repellent that rarely kills anything, but just pushes them deeper into hiding.
+It might seem self-serving (and well, it is), but it is my opinion that it is nearly impossible to eliminate a bed bug infestation on your own using over the counter products.
+Some products like “bug bombs” are even counterproductive because they are just a low-grade repellent that rarely kills anything, but pushes them deeper into hiding.
 I honestly feel that the best way to go about it is to bite the bullet and call a pest control company before it gets out of hand.